 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-The BOND-003 cohort C study, which is the largest study in this patient population to date, included 110 highly pretreated patients who received a median of 12 prior BCG doses, with some patients receiving as many as 66.
-Despite their highly pretreated conditions, patients tolerated cretostimogene treatment well, with no grade 3 or greater treatment-related adverse events or deaths reported.
+The safety profile of cretostimogene was reported to be well-tolerated, with no grade 3 or greater treatment-related adverse events or deaths reported.
 Furthermore, 97.3% of patients completed all expected treatments, demonstrating favorable patient adherence and compliance.

-Following these compelling results, CG Oncology plans to host a conference call and webcast to discuss the findings on Monday, April 28, 2025, at 8 a.m.
-EDT.
-The company's investigational, intravesically delivered oncolytic immunotherapy, cretostimogene, has been studied in a clinical development program involving more than 400 patients with NMIBC.
-This program includes two phase 3 clinical trials: BOND-003 for high-risk BCG-unresponsive NMIBC and PIVOT-006 for intermediate-risk NMIBC.
-Additionally, CG Oncology has initiated an expanded access program for cretostimogene in North America for patients who are unresponsive to BCG and meet certain program eligibility requirements.
+Cretostimogene grenadenorepvec is an investigational, intravesically delivered oncolytic immunotherapy that has been studied in a clinical development program, which includes more than 400 patients with NMIBC.
+It is currently being evaluated in two phase 3 clinical trials: bond-003 for high-risk BCG-unresponsive NMIBC and pivot-006 for intermediate-risk NMIBC.
+Additionally, the company has initiated an expanded access program for cretostimogene in North America for patients who are unresponsive to BCG and meet certain program eligibility requirements.
+Today the company's shares have moved 25.3% to a price of $28.03.
+For the full picture, make sure to review CG Oncology's 8-K report.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.